 Traditional Sardinian handwoven textiles are uniquely beautiful in their design and creation.
-The artistry is apparent, and your appreciation grows when you understand how the weavings are created.
+The artistry and the intrinsic quality of the handmade are apparent.
+Your appreciation grows when you understand how the weavings are created.

 Whether it’s done in the home or studio, handweaving is demanding and time-intensive.
 It requires patience, engineering skill, and physical strength.
 Weaving involves many steps, and progress is slow.
+The weavings are made with care, attention, and respect for the old ways.
 The results — rugs, tablecloths, bedspreads, pillow shams, bags, and more — are unparalleled.

 Traditional Sardinian weavings are patterned with small raised bumps of thread, called pibiones.
 Each pibione must be counted and wound by hand, one pibione at a time, one row at a time, matched against patterns marked by hand on graph paper.
 In addition to the raised pattern of the pibiones, the base fibers (warp) of the textile create a second and complementary pattern.

 A weaver making a bedspread on a medium-sized loom counts and hand-threads 4800 warp threads, tens of thousands of pibiones, and hundreds of thousands of warp and weft fiber passages — all counted and tracked by hand, eye, and graph paper.

 If a weaver looses count of the pibiones or the warp fibers, she must recount from the last known position.
 And before even starting the actual weaving process, the weaver must set up (warp) the loom, a delicate and precise but demanding process.
 Looms operate on a system of levers and pulleys which must be perfectly assembled, balanced, and aligned.
 A weaving can be wrecked by one thread out of sequence, a warp that is a sixteenth of an inch off level, or pulleys that are a tad too tight or too loose.